Communicative competence ability. Communicative competence. Communication competencies of a business person

 The ability to organize and manage “interpersonal space” in the process of proactive and active communication with people;

-Awareness of their value orientations, needs;
+Awareness of your value orientations and needs;

 Techniques for working with people;

-Perceptual possibilities.
+Perceptual capabilities.

 b) in building relationships;